Mainframework/HugstonOne/README.md

 # HugstonOne Enterprise Edition

-**The free AI in A Box for all** with installer (exe, msi) and portable for windows.
-Is available our github releases.
+**The AI in A Box for all**
+Major upgrade release Video-Audio-Image processing included in our Website.

 Whitepaper and benchs: https://doi.org/10.5281/zenodo.21471816